RobSLong/RobSLong.github.io/_posts/2024-03-02-robdoesdata-dataroles.md

 ---
-title:  "Roles on a data team"
+title:  "What Roles are needed on a Modern Data Team?"
 mathjax: true
 layout: post
 categories: media